 Address: Several locations- City center – Karl Johans gt.
 37-43.
 Majorstuen – Valkyriegata 9-11.
 Adamstuen – Brageveien 1.
 Bislett – Ereses gate 52

-This is my favorite restaurant in Oslo!
+This is my favorite cheap eats in Oslo!

 I love the ambience with soft light and quiet music and the food is pretty cheap.
 You can choose between a main course and a good selection of meze dishes (the meze is small dishes, so you will need at least 3 for a dinner).
 They also have the best mint tea in town, served in charming silver cans.
 This is my favorite place to chill out to read a book or do some writing.